 So what’s the difference between AI and ML?
 Let’s start by defining the terms.

-What AI means
+What does AI mean?

 “AI, simply stated, is the concept of machines being able to perform tasks that seemingly require human intelligence,” Brock says.
 “This involves giving computers access to a trove of data and letting them learn for themselves.”